R4NTAN/Hackathon-NASA/README.md

 ## 🧩 Challenge
 **From EarthData to Action: Cloud Computing with Earth Observation Data for Predicting Cleaner, Safer Skies**

-> Our project focuses on utilizing Earth observation data and cloud computing technologies to predict and visualize air quality, helping build cleaner and safer skies for the future.
+> Our project focuses on utilizing Earth observation data  technologies to predict and visualize air quality, helping build cleaner and safer skies for the future.

 ---